C2SM/git-course/advanced/slides/slides.md

 Hard to read in a terminal?
 Use `git difftool --tool-help` to see what your system offers, or the web interface: add `/compare` to any GitHub repository URL.

 <!--
-The single idea here: `git diff` always compares two points, and the only thing you ever change is which two.
+- Single idea: `git diff` always compares two points, the only thing you ever change is which two

-The first two lines are the ones people get wrong.
-A plain `git diff` does not show what you already staged, which is why "git diff shows nothing" is a common confusion right after `git add`. `--staged` is the answer, and it is exactly the preview of what `git commit` will record.
+- First two lines are what people get wrong:
+  - Plain `git diff` doesn't show what you already staged → "git diff shows nothing" is a common confusion right after `git add`
+  - `--staged` is the answer - exactly the preview of what `git commit` will record

-Refer back to the recap diagram while saying this: each variant is an arrow between two boxes.
+- Refer back to the recap diagram: each variant is an arrow between two boxes

-If you have a terminal open, show `git diff --stat` on a branch as a quick way to see the shape of a change before reading it.
+- If you have a terminal open: show `git diff --stat` on a branch as a quick way to see the shape of a change before reading it
 -->

 ---